-Q: How much benefit will this project provide to fish?
+Q: How much benefit does this project provide to fish?

 Q: It seems like a significant amount of work has gone into previous studies.
-Does the previous work help?
+Did the previous work help?

 A: The previous studies and efforts helped inform feasibility, selection of the preferred design alternative, and project design.
 The designs produced during previous work were utilized to develop the feasibility of the options considered in the current project.
 The design team included a few members with previous experience at the project site, further benefitting from their project knowledge.

 Q: I thought we got our water from Lake Whatcom.
-Why are we in the Middle Fork Nooksack River?
+Why were we in the Middle Fork Nooksack River?

 A: Lake Whatcom is the primary source of drinking water for the City.
 The Middle Fork diversion is periodically used to augment the water available from the Lake Whatcom watershed.
 The ability to divert water from the Middle Fork supports our coastal community by providing the City with a reliable water supply to meet the water demands of the City and portions of the County.

-A: The goal of the project is to provide fish passage while maintaining the City’s ability to divert water from the Middle Fork.
+A: The goal of the project was to provide fish passage while maintaining the City’s ability to divert water from the Middle Fork.

-Q: Are the Lummi Nation and Nooksack Indian Tribe involved, or affected?
+Q: Were the Lummi Nation and Nooksack Indian Tribe involved, or affected?

-Q: Will there be any documentation of project construction?
+Q: Was there any documentation of project construction?

 Q: Where can I find a project fact sheet?